eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Using their Wallet Units, Users are able to:

-- **Request, store, and present** personal identification data and electronic attestations of attributes (e.g., diplomas, licenses) under their sole control, ensuring secure usage in both **online and offline scenarios**.
+- **Request, store, and present** personal identification data and electronic attestations of attributes under their sole control, ensuring secure usage in both online and offline scenarios.
-- **Backup a list of their attributes, attestations, and configurations**, guaranteeing compliance with **data portability rights**.
+- **Backup a list of their attributes, attestations, and configurations**, guaranteeing compliance with data portability rights.
-- **Prevent tracking by Relying Parties** when using attestations, ensuring **privacy-preserving interactions**.
+- **Prevent tracking by Relying Parties** when using attestations, ensuring privacy-preserving interactions.

 ### 2.4 Qualified electronic signature